OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 Next, we will make changes to our submit file so that it submits a job for each book title in our list (seen in the `book.list` file).

-Create a copy of our existing submit file, that we will use for this job submission.
+Create a copy of our existing submit file, which we will use for this job submission.

 	$ cp wordcount.sub wordcount-many.sub